AdobeDocs/analytics.en/help/components/cda/setup.md

 * *Unique Devices* - total number of unique visitors unidentified (devices that generated anonymous hits) + total number of unique visitors identified per device.
 	* Please note that this metric is not equal to the Unique Visitors from Analytics.
-	* Example: If device1 is shared by 3 different accounts that generated events in the chosen reporting window, this will reflect as 3 different (virtual) devices in the reporting engine (to keep a positive compression in the sharable devices use-cases).
+	* *Example*: If device1 is shared by 3 different accounts that generated events in the chosen reporting window, this will reflect as 3 different (virtual) devices in the reporting engine (to keep a positive compression in the sharable devices use-cases).
 In comparison, Unique Visitors traditional metric would count this as 1 unique device (visitor).

-In other words, for each device we count all its distinct person attributions, plus the unidentified state if the case (if any anonymous non-stitched hit comes from that device).
+	* In other words, for each device we count all its distinct person attributions, plus the unidentified state if the case (if any anonymous non-stitched hits come from that device).
-Summing up these values obtained from all devices, we get the value of Unique Devices metric.
+	Summing up these values obtained from all devices, we get the value of *Unique Devices* metric.

 Below you can see a more descriptive example for these metrics:

 ![Unique Devices Count](assets/Unique_Devices_Count.png)

-* People with Experience Cloud ID

-Total number of people which also have an Experience Cloud ID(ECID) attached.
+* *People with Experience Cloud ID* - total number of people which also have an Experience Cloud ID(ECID) attached.

-*Dimensions*
+**Dimensions**

-* Identified State
+* *Identified State*

 	* Unidentified – the hit was not originally mapped to a person and could not be mapped by other attribution method
 	* Identified – the hit has been mapped to a person.